Review and road test of the MINI Clubman

 Design and Build

-The unique Minivan-style split rear doors for the loadbay remain though.
-What has changed here is the option buyers now have of opening them at the push of a button on the key fob or by waggling a foot under the rear bumper.
-The rear lights have been twisted 90 degrees and are now mounted on the rear doors, helping make the Clubman appear broader.
+If your experience of BMW-engineered Clubmans goes back to the first generation version, you'll be pleased to find that the unique Minivan-style split rear doors for the loadbay still remain, though buyers these days have the option of opening them at the push of a button on the key fob or by waggling a foot under the rear bumper.
+The rear lights now get full-LED illumination and are mounted on the rear doors, helping make the Clubman appear broader.
 The same effect is achieved by the wide-spaced twin exhausts on the Cooper S.

 There are still plenty of MINI design touches inside too, including toggle switches, lashings of chrome and a circular theme running through the cabin.
-For the first time, the centre console meets the main dashboard, offering increased storage - and there's an electronic parking brake too.
-Look down at the wheel and you'll also notice the BMW 'i-Drive' style rotary controller which was introduced in the MINI hatch, this feature promising easier navigation of the built-in infotainment system which includes sat-nav on all models.
+Look down at the wheel and you'll also notice the BMW 'i-Drive' style rotary controller which was introduced in the MINI hatch, this feature promising easy navigation of the built-in infotainment system which includes sat-nav on all models.
 The boot size is a respectable 360-litres - or 1250-litres with the rear seats down.

 Market and Model

-There are three trim levels - 'Classic', 'Sport' and 'Exclusive' - and prices start from £20,000.
-Decide on a diesel in your Clubman and you'll be looking at paying just over £23,000, with the range-topping Cooper S up at nearly £24,000.
+There are three trim levels - 'Classic', 'Sport' and 'Exclusive' - and prices start from just over £21,000.
 Overall, the sums being asked are right around what you'll pay for an equivalent Audi A3, Mercedes-Benz A-Class or BMW 1-Series.
 If you're a keen driver, then the Clubman's performance and promise of go kart-like handling may be enough to seal the deal.
+Instead of the standard 6-speed manual transmission, a 7-speed Steptronic transmission with double clutch is optionally available for the MINI Cooper Clubman and the MINI Cooper S Clubman.
+A 7-speed Steptronic sports transmission is also optionally available for the MINI Cooper S Clubman.

-Equipment levels are pretty generous.
-Even 'Classic' variants get a 6.5" colour infotainment screen, intelligent emergency call, a DAB digital radio, Bluetooth connectivity, ambient lighting, exterior MINI logo projection and automatic headlights with rain sensor.
+Fresh options include fresh body colours and a new sports suspension set-up.
+Standard equipment levels are pretty generous.
+Even 'Classic' variants get a 6.5" colour infotainment screen, intelligent emergency call via an embedded 4G SIM card, a DAB digital radio, 'Apple CarPlay 'phone connectivity, ambient lighting, exterior MINI logo projection and automatic headlights with rain sensor.
 'Sport' models include John Cooper Works Aerodynamic Kit and Spoiler, John Cooper Works Alloy Wheels, Sports Suspension, John Cooper Works Bucket Seats, John Cooper Works Steering Wheel and an anthracite interior headliner.
 'Exclusive' trim gives you upgraded 'Exclusive' alloy wheels, a chrome line exterior finish, 'MINI Yours' Lounge leather upholstery, a 'MINI Yours' leather steering wheel, 'MINI Yours' interior trim and an interior chrome line finish.
 Across the range, expect the usual range of MINI safety features, including ABS, stability control, traction control and optional adaptive cruise control.

 Cost of Ownership

 Buyers should expect a standard 3 year 60,000 mile warranty, with fixed price servicing under MINI's TLC scheme a worthwhile option.
 Residuals have always been a MINI strongpoint, so your Clubman should retain a good chunk of its value when you come to sell.
-Just make sure you don't go overboard on the extensive options list; the 'Chilli Pack' has most of the essentials.
+Just make sure you don't go overboard on the extensive options list.
 Speaking of options, try to keep any paint combinations on the tasteful side to maximise resale value.

 The designers have done their damnedest to make this second generation Clubman a distinct and desirable model in its own right.
 The result is characterful but distinctly MINI - just as potential buyers will want.
 If you need a practical car from this brand and find the Hatch 5-Door model too small and the Countryman Crossover too quirky, then the Clubman may be for you a perfect fit.
 It certainly makes its BMW 2 Series Active Tourer donor car look a little bland.
 True, the 2.0-litre engines further up the range aren't quite as efficient as those you'll find in rivals but MINI is close enough to the pace in this regard for that not to matter very much.